Patrickickyourass/RFPicClassifier/README.md

-Quality control for Receiver Functions using Refined AlexNet, SAC files -->Pictures-->Classified
+Quality control for Receiver Functions using Refined AlexNet, SAC files -->Pictures-->Classify

 Wiggle_RF and Wiggle in the format of the matlab is to draw the sac files as wiggle pics